standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 ```

-The Assemble grunt plugin that builds the documentation populates the Handlebars template below with the variables defined in the YAML front matter.
+The assemble grunt plugin that builds the documentation populates the Handlebars template below with the variables defined in the YAML front matter.

 Remember to change the names of the examples above.
 These are in the /examples directory.
 Use descriptive names rather than example-1, example-2, etc. Making it easier to understand the context of the example.

-#### 4. Modify Handlebars file `src/patterns/new-pattern/new-pattern.hbs`.
+#### 5. Modify Handlebars file `src/patterns/new-pattern/new-pattern.hbs`.

 This file contains the source HTML for the pattern in Handlebars format.
 Being Handlebars means that you can populate dynamic portions of the HTML with Handlebars values.
 See [Handlebars](http://handlebarsjs.com/) for more info.